publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch2/schI/m__us_usc_t16_s471j.md

     (b) __Effective period of authorization__

-    The authorization in subsection (a) of this section expires March 1, 1999 and shall become effective only—
+    The authorization in subsection (a) expires March 1, 1999 and shall become effective only—

         (1) when the State of California provides a $130,000,000 contribution for the transaction;